 Ensuring we have sufficient resources to collect rent and by offering support/advice to our tenants who are experiencing difficulty.
+We continually review how we manage and assist tenants with rent or financial difficulties.

 Percentage gross rent arrears of rent due